-The site has five groundwater monitoring wells; the insides of these wells are inspected when they are sampled.
+The site has five groundwater monitoring wells.
+The well interiors are inspected when they are sampled.
 Monitoring wells were last sampled and inspected in October 2018.
-During the 2021 inspection, the areas outside the wells were inspected, and the wellhead protectors were found to be undamaged and locked.
-There is a crack in the well pad of monitoring well 0424.

-The pad remains serviceable.
+The areas outside the wells were inspected in 2022, and the wellhead protectors were found to be undamaged and locked.
+There is a crack in the well pad of monitoring well 0424, but the pad remains serviceable.
 It will be evaluated for replacement or repair during the next regularly scheduled sampling.
+The well pad of monitoring well 0412 is leaning.
+The interior of the protective casing will be inspected when the well is next sampled to determine if the protective casing is impinging on the actual well casing.
 No other maintenance needs were identified.